 which describe the dissipative dynamics of independent bosonic modes whose steady state is the grandcanonical state \cite{Schaller2011}.

-In thermochemical engines the system volume $V(t)$ (and $L_x(t)$, $L_y(t)$, $L_z(t)$), the chemical potential $\mu(t)$, and the inverse temperature $\beta(t)$ of the bath change in time, the master equation generator $\mathbb{L}$ is time-dependent (similar to those derived in \cite{Albash2012,Albash2015,Yamaguchi2017,Dann2018,Amato2019}) and the steady state at time $t$ is the time-dependent grandcanonical state $\varrho_{\textnormal{rev}}(t)=e^{-\beta(t)(H(t)-\mu(t)N(t))}/\textnormal{Tr}\,e^{-\beta(t)(H(t)-\mu(t)N(t))}$.
-Remind that the Hamiltonian $H$ and the number operator $N$ depend on the volume, through their eigenvectors and the eigenvalues of $H$, and therefore they vary in time.
+In thermochemical engines the system volume $V(t)$ (and $L_x(t)$, $L_y(t)$, $L_z(t)$), the chemical potential $\mu(t)$, and the inverse temperature $\beta(t)$ of the bath change in time, so that the master equation generator $\mathbb{L}$ is time-dependent (similar to those derived in \cite{Albash2012,Albash2015,Yamaguchi2017,Dann2018,Amato2019}) and the steady state at time $t$ is the time-dependent grandcanonical state $\varrho_{\textnormal{rev}}(t)=e^{-\beta(t)(H(t)-\mu(t)N(t))}/\textnormal{Tr}\,e^{-\beta(t)(H(t)-\mu(t)N(t))}$.
+Remind that the Hamiltonian $H$ and the number operator $N$ depend on the volume, through their eigenvectors and the eigenvalues of $H$, and therefore vary in time.
 Slow dynamics described by the master equation \eqref{master.eq} approximates equilibrium quasistatic transformations if $\varrho_{\textnormal{rev}}(t)$ is the unique instantaneous steady state.
 Note however that if $\gamma_{\tilde p}=0$ for some value $\tilde p$, also the instantaneous eigenstates of the Hamiltonian $H$ where all particles occupy modes with momenta $\bm p$ and $p^2=\tilde p^2$ are istantaneous steady states.
 We therefore assume $\gamma_p\neq0$ for all finite $p$, in order to ensure that $\varrho_{\textnormal{rev}}(t)$ is the unique instantaneous steady state at time $t$.

 Before deriving the dynamics at long times, the next subsection introduces some approximations for large volumes that will be used later, e.g., for approximating the volume derivatives of $H$ and $N$.